STEM + Huntsville = Aren’t they just one and the same?

 About three miles west of our historic downtown area, standing like a sentinel over the Rocket City, is a 36-story tall Saturn V Moon Rocket that beckons travelers to come and revel in the jaw-dropping wonders that my hometown has engineered for over half a century.

 The U.S. Space and Rocket Center, a Smithsonian Affiliate, is Huntsville’s can’t-miss attraction and home to U.S. Space Camp.
 The Center could actually fill your entire three-day itinerary, but because my editor is an unusually cruel person, I am not allowed to populate this article with three days’ worth of Space Center activities.
 Instead, I will simply say this: If you have ever wondered what STEM professionals do with their lives, the Space Center is the place to find answers.
 Would you like to see an actual Apollo 16 capsule?
 Would you like to get inside a Mercury vehicle?
 You can do that here.
 And so can the kids.
 How about the International Space Station?
 Want to see what it looks like?
 There’s a complete model.
 Or how would you like to ride inside a Mars Rover, crashing over sand dunes and weathering storms?
 Well, there’s a full-blown simulation.
 Like movies?
 The Space Center has those, too.
-There’s an IMAX theater where you can see the latest blockbuster, or a variety of National Geographic films in breathtaking 3D (trust me, they’re not boring) on a 52-foot screen.
+There’s the INTUITIVE®️ Planetarium where you can be immersed in an amazing astronomy show, or a variety of National Geographic films in breathtaking 3D (trust me, they’re not boring) on a 52-foot screen.
 Ever wondered what a rocket park looks like?
 We have one, with 27 rockets from various eras of space and missile research.
 Ever wondered just how big the Space Shuttle was?
 You can see the real Pathfinder shuttle on display.
 And then there is the Davidson Center, the piece de resistance of the museum, which houses an authentic Saturn V Moon Rocket and is the center of gravity of any visit to Huntsville.
 As if that’s not enough, NASA itself makes tours available to the Marshall Space Flight Center, where you can see the ongoing research into new space technologies (like the one I work on) that are going to take us back to the Moon, and on to Mars, the asteroids, and maybe even Europa.
 You can find everything you need at www.RocketCenter.com.

 Another day in Huntsville is another day that brings out the inner STEM geek in all of us.
 After an amazingly spicy breakfast at Little Rosie’s Mexican Restaurant, treat yourself and the kids to the science of nature at the Huntsville Botanical Garden, where guests can explore the nation's largest open-air butterfly house from May-September.